linleybird/docs/tapi/default.md

 GET api/stops/eBTeYLPXOkWm5zyfjZVaZg/timetables?limit=2
 ```

-This request below will retrieve timetable information for stop with identifier **eBTeYLPXOkWm5zyfjZVaZg**, limiting it to two items.
+This request will retrieve timetable information for stop with identifier **eBTeYLPXOkWm5zyfjZVaZg**, limiting it to two items.

 ##### Sample response